 C-H-A-N-N-E-L, who we’ve been working with, for not following through

 With Clear Channel out of the picture, the MTA will release an RFP for new proposals, one Ford indicated they had already prepared for precisely this scenario.
 "We are free to scour the world now," said Ford.

 Mayor Newsom also revealed that his "internal goal" for the bike share pilot was 2700 bikes across the city, not the previously reported 50.
 He said that between his office and the MTA, there were two people working full-time on the pilot.
 Ford would not guess on a timeline for releasing the RFP, but said it would be soon.

 "Candidly we should be further along," said Newsom.
-"The injunction was a partial issue, we never could have implemented it anyway."
+"The injunction was a partial issue, we never could have

 going to leave this office without getting something substantive done," he said.